xrarch/aisix/README.md

 A long-term goal is a windowed GUI, short term goals are to finish the standalone disk utilities, and to get a decent kernel.

+## Testing

+With the LIMNstation emulator (`./vm/`) in your current directory, run this command:

+`./vm/vm.sh -dks ./aisix/dist/hd0.img`

+At the firmware prompt, type this command:

+`boot /disks/0`

+AISIX should boot! (as far as it can at the moment)

 ## Building

 Run the following command to create a blank disk image.